 Teach your children the real meaning of Easter with this fun Resurrection Eggs DIY!
-This amazing Resurrection Eggs Story comes complete with a lesson and free printable!
+This amazing Resurrection Eggs Lesson comes complete with Bible verses and free printable!

-Have you ever seen the DIY Resurrection Eggs Story floating around Pinterest?
+Have you ever seen the DIY Resurrection Eggs Lesson floating around Pinterest?

 My oldest son brought them home from elementary school a few years ago, and I thought they were so neat!

-Not only did he love playing with them himself, but he also loved sharing the Resurrection Eggs Story with his little brother as well.
+Not only did he love playing with them himself, but he also loved sharing the Resurrection Eggs Lesson with his little brother as well.

 (It was the cutest thing!)